 Security Documentation is scalable

-It really may not seem like it when you first start out as a startup company but security documentation is something that can be scaled.
+It really may not seem like it when you first start as a startup company but security documentation is something that can be scaled.
 Can and needs to be.
 You’ll very quickly start to understand that filling in security documentation is one of the least enjoyable roles in any startup company.
-If you’re selling into enterprise customers the questionnaires can become very lengthy and very invasive.
-The level of this that you will need to deal with will be very dependant on the service that you provide and the data that you are collecting from your customers.
+If you’re selling to enterprise customers the questionnaires can become very lengthy and very invasive.
+The level of this that you will need to deal with will be very dependent on the service that you provide and the data that you are collecting from your customers.

-Anticipating needs of customers
+Anticipating the needs of customers

 Does this slow down the sales process?
 No, if anything this puts the work that needs to be put in with the party in the negotiation that has the resources to do this work.
 It puts the ball in their court.